 text.skipToContent text.skipToNavigation

-Modern Slavery Statement 2023
+Modern Slavery Statement 2024

 This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps The Entertainer has taken as a business during the financial year ending January 2023 and sets out plans to prevent modern slavery and human trafficking within our business and supply chain.
+It sets out the steps The Entertainer has taken as a business during the financial year ending January 2024 and sets out plans to prevent modern slavery and human trafficking within our business and supply chain.

 The Business

 We are proud of our values which uphold and proclaim the dignity of all, in particular children.
 We are committed to the eradication of slave labour and human trafficking.
-This includes ensuring that our suppliers are free from such practices, in so far as the company, its contractors and subcontractors can control or influence such actions.
+This includes ensuring that our suppliers are free from such practices, as far as the company, its contractors and subcontractors can control or influence such actions.

 Our Supply Chain